jakubsob/jakubsob.github.io/src/content/blog/bdd-shiny-when/index.md

 ------------------------------------------------------------------------

 Note how specifications don’t even reveal it’s a Shiny app.
-They don’t reveal how we interact with the app.
-We could use `shinytest2` or `selenider` or any other method, however we want.
-It’s all hidden and irrelevant to the story we’re telling about user behavior.
-- We can always, safely swap insides and keep the same specifications true.
-- We can even swap the implementation of the system, and as long as it serves the same business requirements, you won’t need to update the specification.
-- There is no risk of refactoring tests and loosing track of what has been already implemented.
-It is live, it is executable.
-It’s not some list of tickets in an external system.
+They don’t reveal how we interact with it — `shinytest2`, `selenider`, anything goes.
+It’s all hidden and irrelevant to the story we’re telling.
+You can swap the internals and keep the same specifications true.
+You can even swap the system implementation entirely, and as long as it still satisfies the same business requirements, the specifications don’t need touching.
+It’s live and executable — not a list of tickets in an external system no one reads.

 That’s exactly the opposite of what happens when we write tests that are tightly coupled to the UI structure.

 ------------------------------------------------------------------------

-## Wrapping Up
+## Wrapping up

 When steps model user behavior, not UI implementation.

-That distinction is what keeps specifications readable days, weeks, months later, when the form has been refactored a few times, the button IDs have changed, the form has been moved to another page and nobody remembers what the original implementation looked like.

-**Keep When steps focused on one action.**

-**Put implementation details in the driver.**

-**Use domain language, not UI language.**
+That distinction is what keeps specifications readable days, weeks, months later, when the form has been refactored, button IDs have changed, and nobody remembers what the original implementation looked like.
+Keep steps focused on one action.
+Put the implementation details in the driver.
+Use domain language, not UI language.

-The payoff is specifications that read like requirements and survive refactors like they were designed for it.

-In the next article in the series we’ll look at Then steps — where we assert that the right things happened, at the right level, with failure messages that actually help.
+Specifications written this way tend to survive refactors you haven’t thought of yet.